RULES FOR SUBMITTING ABSTRACTS

 -

-Introduction and justification for presentation
+Introduction and rationale for presentation

 -